mediocregopher/blog.mediocregopher.com/_posts/2018-10-25-rethinking-identity.md

 the web, and doing so is not what I'm proposing.

 Differentiation is without a doubt the most difficult identity problem to solve.
 It's not even clear that it's solvable offline.
-Take this situation: You are in a room, and you are told that one person is going to walk in with you, leave, then another person will do the same.
+Take this situation: you are in a room, and you are told that one person is going to walk in, then leave, then another person will do the same.
 These two persons may or may not be the same person.
 You're allowed to do anything you like to each person (with their consent) in order to determine if they are the same person or not.

 For the vast, vast majority of cases you can simply look with your eyeballs and